-Updates to Limiting Factors
+Limiting Factors and Threats

-As described in the previous biological opinions (NMFS 2011a, NMFS 2014a, NMFS 2015b, NMFS 2016a), several factors identified in the final recovery plan for Southern Residents may be limiting recovery.
-These factors are quantity and quality of prey, toxic chemicals that accumulate in top predators, and disturbance from sound and vessels.
+Several factors identified in the final recovery plan for Southern Residents may be limiting recovery.
+These are quantity and quality of prey, toxic chemicals that accumulate in top predators, and disturbance from sound and vessels.
 Oil spills are also a risk factor.
 It is likely that multiple threats are acting together to impact the whales.
-Although it is not clear which threat or threats are most significant to the survival and recovery of Southern Residents, all of the threats identified are potential limiting factors in their population dynamics (NMFS 2008f).
+Modeling exercises have attempted to identify which threats are most significant to survival and recovery (Lacy et al. 2017) and available data suggests that all of the threats are potential limiting factors (NMFS 2008).